adeniszczyc/iOSOverflowScrollFixed/README.md

 jQuery Plugin - iOS Overflow Scroll Fix
 ====================
-On mobile safari, when an element with overflow:scroll is already scrolled to the top when you scroll up, the whole document scrolls instead of the scrolling bounce.
-Likewise at the bottom.
-This tiny plugin fixes this.
+On mobile safari, when you try to scroll up in the element with overflow:scroll, while it it already scrolled to the top, the whole page scrolls instead of the scrolling bounce.
+This also occurs at the bottom.
+This tiny jQuery plugin corrects this.

 Installation
 ---------------------